w3c/wai-website/pages/about/groups/task-forces/pdf-aam.md

 ## Publications

-The PDF-AAM Task Force will develop and maintain the [PDF Accessibility API Mappings &mdash; 2024 Editor’s Draft](https://w3c.github.io/pdf-aam/) for the ARIA Working Group.
+The PDF-AAM Task Force develops and maintains the [PDF Accessibility API Mappings &mdash; Editor’s Draft](https://w3c.github.io/pdf-aam/) for the ARIA Working Group.

 ## Contact the chairs